hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 -> **API:** See the [Team Tokens API](../api/team-tokens.html).

-Each team can have a special service account API token that is not associated with a specific user.
+Each team can have a special API token that is not associated with a specific user.
 You can manage this API token from the team's settings page.
-See [Service Accounts](./service-accounts.html) for more information.
+See [API Tokens](./api-tokens.html) for more information.

 ## Managing Workspace Access